 Section 4.
 ANNUAL CONTESTS, Each annual contest shall be judged by one or three competent judges.
 If any poems submitted fail to comply with the rules of the contest, the poems shall be eliminated by the Annual Contest Committee.

 All poems entered in the annual contest shall be mailed to the Annual Contests Chairman, who shall hold all clues to the identity of the authors in confidence and shall transmit all entries to the Annual Contest Committee.

 Section 1.
 As soon as possible after the December meeting of each year, the Society shall publish A Book of the Year, the contents of which shall be approved by the Editorial Committee and the Executive Committee.

 Section 2.
 The Society may also issue monthly news bulletins, books, anthologies and other publications approved by the Executive Committee.

 ARTICLE IX – Library

-A permanent collection of books of or on poetry by members and former members of the Society shall be maintained in the Texas History, Local History and Genealogy Department, Dallas Public Library.
+A permanent collection of books of or on poetry by members and former members of the Society shall be maintained in the 7th Floor Dallas History & Archives Division, J. Erik Jonsson Central Library in Dallas.

 ARTICLE X – Parliamentary Procedure